mattpe/wbma/docs/w2-login.md

 1. Press login and reload the app.
 App should go automatically to Home.
 1. Logout and reload the app.
 App should stay in the Login screen.
 1. Add and commit changes to git, push to Github/GItLab.

-### Optimize APIHooks.js

-1. Don't repeat yourself!
-Is there any repeating code in that you could put into reusable functions?
-Create ApiHooks.js to hooks folder and collect all API fetches there and then think about how you could do reusable functions from the repeating code.
-1. Add and commit changes to git, push to Github/GItLab.